cyberbotics/webots-doc/reference/nodes_chapter.md

 ### Description

-The `Camera` node is used to model a robot's on-board camera.
-The resulting image can be displayed on the 3D window.
-Depending on its setup, the Camera node can model a linear camera, a typical RGB camera or even a biological eye which is spherically distorted.
+The `Camera` node is used to model a robot's on-board camera or a range-finder.
+The resulted image can be displayed on the 3D window.
+Depending on its setup, the Camera node can model a linear camera, a lidar device, a Microsoft Kinect or even a biological eye which is spherically distorted.

 ### Field Summary

-### Camera image
+### Camera Type

+The camera type can be setup by the `type` field described above.

+#### Color

-The camera device computes OpenGL rendered images.
-The pixel information can be obtained from the `wb_camera_get_image` function.
-The red, green and blue channels (RGB) can be extracted from the resulting image by the `wb_camera_image_get_*`-like functions.
+The color camera allows to get color information from the OpenGL context of the camera.
+This information can be get by the `wb_camera_get_image` function, while the red, green and blue channels (RGB) can be extracted from the resulted image by the `wb_camera_image_get_*`-like functions.

-Each time a camera is refreshed, an OpenGL rendering is performed, and the color information is copied into the buffer returned by the `wb_camera_get_image` function.
-The format of this buffers is BGRA (32 bits).
+Internally when the camera is refreshed, an OpenGL context is created, and the color or depth information is copied into the buffer which can be get throught the `wb_camera_get_image` or the `wb_camera_get_range_image` functions.
+The format of these buffers are respectively BGRA (32 bits) and float (16 bits).
 We recommend to use the `wb_camera_image_get_*`-like functions to access the buffer because the internal format could change.

+#### Range-Finder

+The range-finder camera allows to get depth information (in meters) from the OpenGL context of the camera.
+This information is obtained through the `wb_camera_get_range_image` function, while depth information can be extracted from the returned image by using the `wb_camera_range_image_get_depth` function.

+Internally when the camera is refreshed, an OpenGL context is created, and the z-buffer is copied into a buffer of `float`.
+As the z-buffer contains scaled and logarithmic values, an algorithm linearizes the buffer to metric values between `near` and `maxRange`.
+This is the buffer which is accessible by the `wb_camera_get_range_image` function.

+Range-finder cannot see transparent objects.
+An object can be semi-transparent either if its texture has an alpha channel, or if its `Material`.`transparency` field is not equal to 1.

 ### Frustum